ISZ-Hacker-Group/Ice-Station-Z-Save-Editing/README.md

 - Data0, Data1, Data2, Data3

+- Data0 is the Player Information, Health, Time, Inventory, Items, Item Amount, Etc.

+- Data3 is the World Spawn Information.

+- Data1 & Data2 are blacklisted Users + User ID's (Each of these carry 50 users + their ID's).

 # Line 0x00000020

 - 00 - 03 = Health (Value of 0F27 will be 9999%). *64 will be 100%